alphagov/govuk-developer-docs/source/manual/access-to-licensing-for-third-parties.html.md

 [the Release app](https://release.publishing.service.gov.uk/applications).
 This shows which releases are deployed to which environments, and has useful buttons to take you to the correct Jenkins instance.

-Access to the release app is controlled through GOV.UK Signon.
-If you don't have access, you can request it from the GOV.UK developers.
+Access to the Release app is controlled through [GOV.UK Signon](https://github.com/alphagov/signon).
+If you don't have access, you can request it from the
+GOV.UK developers.

 The process for building a new release and promoting it through the three